merve-kasap/data-science-essentials-5/sessions/week_three.md

 3. Merge the unemployment data (contained in tn_unemployment.csv) into the physicians DataFrame.
 4. How do unemployment rates compare for urban counties versus rural counties?
 5. Create a new column, `pcp_per_100k` which contains the number of primary care physicians per 100,000 residents.
 Investigate the relationship between this new measure and the unemployment rate per county.
 What do you find?

+Additional Task:
+Attempt to install the conda environment, following the directions in conda_environment_installation.pdf.